jkminder/data2neo/docs/source/converter.rst

 .. code-block:: python

-    converter = Converter(conversion_schema, iterator, graph, num_workers=10, batch_size=20000)
+    converter = Converter(conversion_schema, iterator, uri, auth, num_workers=10, batch_size=20000)

-**Attention:** Ensure that all your :doc:`wrappers <wrapper>` are free of dependencies between resources.
-Because results are batched and parallelised, the order of the commits to the graph may be different than the order in which your iterator yields the resources.
+**Attention:** Make sure that all your :doc:`wrappers <wrapper>` are free of dependencies between resources.
+Because results are batched and parallelized, the order of the commits to the graph may be different from the order in which your iterator yields the resources.
-Further if your wrappers need to have a state you need to make sure that the state is shared between the processes.
-Refer to the :ref:`Global Shared State <converter:Global Shared State>` chapter for details.
+Also, if your wrappers need to have a state, you need to make sure that the state is shared between the processes.
+See the chapter on :ref:`Global Shared State <converter:Global Shared State>` for details.
-If you require serialized processing of your resources or limitation to a single process you can use the ``serialize`` option.
-This will disable multiprocessing and process the resources one after the other in a single process.
+If you need serialized processing of your resources, or restriction to a single process, you can use the ``serialize`` option.
+This will disable multiprocessing and process the resources at a time in a single process.
 Note that this will make the conversion significantly slower.

 .. code-block:: python

-    converter = Converter(conversion_schema, iterator, graph, serialize = True)
+    converter = Converter(conversion_schema, iterator, uri, auth, serialize = True)

 Data types
 ~~~~~~~~~~~

-Neo4j supports the following datatypes: **Number** (int or float), **String**, **Boolean**, **Point** as well as **temporal types** (Date, Time, LocalTime, DateTime, LocalDateTime, Duration) (`more here <https://neo4j.com/docs/cypher-manual/current/syntax/values/>`_).
+Neo4j supports the following datatypes: **Number** (int or float), **String**, **Boolean**, **Point** as well as **temporal types** (Date, Time, LocalTime, DateTime, LocalDateTime, Duration) (`more here <https://neo4j.com/docs/python-manual/current/data-types/>`_).
-The py2graph library does currently not support **Points**.
 For all other types it will keep the type of the input.
 So if your resource provides ints/floats it will commit them as ints/floats to the graph.
 If you require a specific conversion you need to create your own custom wrappers.
-For **temporal values** the library uses the datetime/date objects of the
+For **temporal values** this library uses the datetime/date objects of the
 python `datetime <https://docs.python.org/3/library/datetime.html>`_ library.
 If you want to commit a date(time) value to the graph make sure it is a date(time) object.
 All inputs that are not of type: `numbers.Number <https://docs.python.org/3/library/numbers.html>`_ (includes int & float), str, bool, `date <https://docs.python.org/3/library/datetime.html>`_,
 `datetime <https://docs.python.org/3/library/datetime.html>`_ are converted to strings before beeing commited to neo4j.